splunk/public-o11y-docs/apm/apm-spans-traces/inferred-services.rst

 4. If any of these tags are found, infer the service name from the first appearing tag.
 If none of these tags are found, the span is not considered related to an inferred HTTP service.

 .. note:: To reduce noise in the service map and managing cardinality, Splunk APM excludes services without a host name or that use their IP address as host name.
-If you need to enable IP addresses, contact your sales representative.
+If you need to turn on IP addresses, contact your sales representative.

 .. _rpc-inf-logic: